developer-zebra/developer-zebra-site/src/emdk-for-android/7-1/guide/about/index.md

 ####`UPDATE, FEB.
 12 2019:`
 * **EMDK for Android 7.0 (and later) has been certified to support [Android Studio 3.3](https://developer.android.com/studio/)**, which was released to the stable channel on Feb.
 5.
+* **The EMDK-A 7.1 plug-in will be released soon**.
+The EMDK-A 7.0 plug-in is fully compatible for use in the meantime.

 -----